CONSTITUTIONAL RIGHTS FOUNDATION

-During the 1800s, the Mormons attracted many converts.
-But Mormon beliefs, although Christian, differed and even contradicted many of the Protestant beliefs of most Americans.
-Wherever Mormons gathered together to establish their "Kingdom of God," non-Mormons became suspicious, fearful, hostile, and sometimes even violent.
+During the 1800s, the Church attracted many converts.
+But Church beliefs, although Christian, differed and even contradicted many of the Protestant beliefs of most Americans.
+Wherever the Church's members gathered together to establish their "Kingdom of God," others became suspicious, fearful, hostile, and sometimes even violent.
 This resulted in persecution against the Mormons.
-It also got them involved in an enormous struggle with the federal government over the relationship of church and state and the Mormon religious practice of polygamy.
+It also got them involved in an enormous struggle with the federal government over the relationship of Church and state and the Church's practice of polygamy.

 The Persecution Begins

-Impressed with Young's deep belief, Smith and other church leaders selected him to become one of the Twelve Apostles of the Mormon Church.
+Impressed with Young's deep belief, Smith and other Church leaders selected him to become one of the Twelve Apostles of the Church.
 Following Christian beliefs about the original 12 apostles of Christ, Young and the others became missionaries.

-Returning from a mission in 1836, Young was dismayed when he learned that the Mormon community had split over the attempt by Joseph Smith to direct the community's political and financial affairs.
-In the winter of 1837-38, the majority of church members, including Brigham Young, followed Joseph Smith to Missouri, where he had previously organized a secondary Mormon colony.
-Four years earlier, Missouri mobs, fearful of the colonists' growing political and economic power, had attacked Mormon businesses.
-After Smith and the others from Ohio joined the Missouri colonists, fears of Mormon bloc voting and a "take over" again produced mob violence.
+Returning from a mission in 1836, Young was dismayed when he learned that the community had split over the attempt by Joseph Smith to direct the community's political and financial affairs.
+In the winter of 1837-38, the majority of Church members, including Brigham Young, followed Joseph Smith to Missouri, where he had previously organized a secondary colony.
+Four years earlier, Missouri mobs, fearful of the colonists' growing political and economic power, had attacked businesses owned by Church members.
+After Smith and the others from Ohio joined the Missouri colonists, fears of bloc voting and a "take over" again produced mob violence.

-Escalating violence between Mormon and non-Mormon settlers finally prompted the governor of Missouri to issue this order: "The Mormons must be treated as enemies and must be exterminated or driven from the state, if necessary for the public good."
+Escalating violence between Church members and other settlers finally prompted the governor of Missouri to issue this order: "The Mormons must be treated as enemies and must be exterminated or driven from the state, if necessary for the public good."
 Joseph Smith and some other Mormon leaders were imprisoned as hostages until the colonists left the state.
 Brigham Young avoided arrest and organized an exodus across the Mississippi River to Illinois during the winter and spring of 1838-39.

 By the mid-1840s, Nauvoo rivaled Chicago as the largest city in Illinois.
 Thousands of immigrants from Britain, the result of Brigham Young's missionary work there, flocked to Nauvoo.